 - Visitors and local residents are strongly encouraged to wear face masks while indoors, in public places and when unable to socially distance outside.

 - Businesses may refuse service to customers who are not wearing face masks.

-The City will continue to conduct business.
-Call the appropriate number listed below if you need to do business with the City:
+Call the appropriate number listed below if you need to make an appointment with someone in the City:

 Moab City has declared a

 State of Local Emergency

 - Will the City continue to conduct business?

 - Should residents be concerned about COVID-19?

 - If I think I have contracted COVID-19, what should I do?
 How do I get tested?